daniegarcia254/comuniazo-uk/README.md

 ##Description

-Weba`` that shows information about a Comunio's player lineup.
+Webapp that shows information about a Comunio's player lineup.

 [Comunio](http://www.comunio.co.uk) is a football manager.